MissMozart/EasyShopBackend/README.md

 ## How to run this project

-Because this project has a frontend and backend part to it, you need to open the frontend code, open the index.html file and open it in the browser.
+Because this project has a frontend and backend part to it, you will need the frontend code which is in a folder inside this project.
-This will show you the web application.
+Open it separately, then bring up the index.html file to open it in a browser.
+That way you can see the web application.

 ## Acknowledgements